daniel-h-0/bc250-fsr4-fork/README.md

 3. Keep working launch options, select the game's usual upscaler input, and play.

 The [installation guide](docs/beginner-guide.md) provides exact paths, settings and game recipes, including first-time OptiScaler setup.
-No custom driver, BC250 compatibility tool or shared-cache helper is required.
-Normal shader caches stay enabled; first use can still pause for compilation.

 BC250/Linux is the tested platform.
 Windows and other GPUs remain unqualified.
 [Native FidelityFX games](docs/beginner-guide.md#native-fidelityfx-games) can use